olitrussle/blog/_posts/2017-06-08-using-estate-agent-mortgage-broker.md

 You might start to feel the pressure more if the property they’re selling is in demand, as a pool of buyers to choose from means they’ll pick whoever’s going to make them money.

 However, none of these reasons mean you’re obliged to use their in-house broker.

+## Should I use my estate agent’s broker?
+There’s no right or wrong answer, but it’s important to remember that it’s completely up to you which broker you use.

 ### Do you like them?
 You’re likely to be in contact with your mortgage adviser a fair amount.
 It’s therefore important you trust them to find you the right deal, and if you like and trust the adviser recommended by the estate agent, it could be a good option.